Jim Naughton, Partner

 Rebecca has also worked in communications for a consumer product manufacturer and taught business and technical writing at the university level and English literature and composition to middle school students.
 She holds a B.A. in English from Duke University, an M.A. in English from Kent State University, and an executive certificate in nonprofit management from the McCourt School of Public Policy at Georgetown University.

-Prior to joining Canticle Communications, Kathleen Moore (she/her) was communications minister for the Episcopal Diocese of Vermont and social media manager for The Orvis Company, where she oversaw Orvis’s presence on platforms including Facebook, Twitter, YouTube and Instagram, as well as the Orvis News blog.
+Prior to joining Canticle, Kathleen was communications minister for the Episcopal Diocese of Vermont and social media manager for The Orvis Company, where she oversaw Orvis’s presence on platforms including Facebook, Twitter, YouTube and Instagram, as well as the Orvis News blog.

-Before moving to Vermont in 2012, Kathleen lived in Los Angeles for eight years, working in the television industry.
+Kathleen currently lives in Oakland, California, where she is a parish priest.
+She previously lived in Los Angeles for eight years, working in the television industry.
 As part of her role as scheduling and editorial director for Warner Bros.
 Entertainment’s TheWB.com, she managed the company’s social media feeds.
 Other past experience includes broadcast network scheduling at The WB Television Network and Fox Broadcasting Company, as well as cable sales and distribution at Twentieth Television.

 She earned her Master of Divinity degree at Church Divinity School of the Pacific in Berkeley, California, in 2019 and was ordained to the priesthood in 2020.
 She also holds a B.A. in History from Kenyon College.